This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 First question: are you on team dressing or team stuffing?
 To be fair, the only difference is how you cook it.
 Any dressing can be a stuffing if you put it inside the bird and any stuffing can be a dressing if you cook it in a casserole dish.

-My personal favorite is this cranberry apple stuffing made with homemade turkey stock and dried stuffing base from the bakery department at Safeway.
+My personal favorite is this cranberry apple stuffing made with homemade turkey stock and dried bread.
+You can usually find the stuffing already cut and dried in the bakery department at your local grocery.
 Bake it in a casserole dish or stuff it in the bird, it’s up to you!

 3. Traditional side dishes

 It’s not a traditional Thanksgiving unless it has some level of gluttony involved and that means having multiple side dishes.
 Hit up the produce section and aim for a balance of savory and sweet sides to keep everyone happy.
-A few of my favorites:
+Here are a few of my favorites:

 4. Bread